-During this step, the Working Groups researched their relevant topics and identified and analysed the main bottlenecks and opportunities for the local delivery of the energy transition across Europe.
+During this step, the Working Groups further researched their relevant topics.
+By doing so, they identified and analysed the main bottlenecks and opportunities for the local delivery of the energy transition across Europe.
 A survey was also conducted among other local governments in Europe to collect more information which would better inform the work of the Partnership.
-The second and third Partnership Meetings, in Tilburg and London respectively, were then held to identify the key bottlenecks, challenges, and opportunities which then provided the focus on where Actions were needed, and what those Actions should be.
+The second and third Partnership Meetings, which took place in Tilburg and London respectively, were then held to establish the findings on the key bottlenecks, challenges, and opportunities which then provided the focus on where Actions were needed.
+This provided clarity on what those Actions should be.